 - Find relatives you share your autosomal DNA with within five generations

-- Learn your connect with ancient European groups
+- Learn your connection with ancient European groups

 - Compare matching segments of DNA (blocks) with your genetic matches

 Family Finder by Family Tree DNA examines over 50,000 markers to trace the ancestral line of the user.
 The analysis provides details of the user’s ethnic origin as well.
-FTDNA uses a proprietary algorithm that discovers other individuals that may have a common ancestor within five generations on either side of the user’s family.
-Not only does the test reveal the names of the individuals who are closely related, but it also provides email addresses to aid in initiating contact.
+FTDNA uses a proprietary algorithm that discovers individuals that may have a common ancestor within five generations on either side of the user’s family.
+The test provides the names and email addresses of closely related individuals to aid in initiating contact.
 Since personal information is involved, the user is only matched with others who’ve also opted for the test.

 Anyone who wants to learn more about their family’s heritage, culture, or ethnic background can take up this test.
 The test matches the user to close relatives and breaks down their ancestor’s origin.
 This test reveals the user’s and their family’s unique genetic identity.